Injured on the Job? Our Worker’s Compensation Lawyers Can Help!

 We know the uphill battle an injured worker faces when struggling to recover from a workplace accident and make ends meet.
 You should not be wasting time and energy trying to argue with your employer or the insurance company in order to get the benefits to which you are lawfully entitled.

-At Klezmer Maudlin, PC, our compassionate and dedicated Indianapolis workers’ comp lawyers have years of experience with these types of workers comp claims, and we want to put that experience to work for you.
+At Klezmer Maudlin, PC, our compassionate and dedicated Indianapolis worker’s compensation lawyers have years of experience with these types of claims, and we want to put that experience to work for you.
 Don’t let your employer or some big insurance company deny you full and fair compensation for your injury.
-Contact us now to discuss how we can help with your workers compensation claim.
-We can meet with you at our offices in Indianapolis or Evansville, or we can visit you — whatever is most convenient.
+Contact us now to discuss how we can help with your worker’s compensation claim.
+We can meet with you at our offices in Indianapolis or Evansville, or we can visit you—whatever is most convenient.

 Schedule a free consultation by filling out our online form or calling today.